-Z Space is proud (and a little nervous) to present the inaugural Problematic Play Festival.
+Z Space is proud (and still, a little nervous) to present the second annual Problematic Play Festival.

-The staged reading series will present three ambitious and provocative plays that have been deemed “problematic” by certain theater industry gatekeepers due to content believed to be too offensive or controversial to produce.
-Each staged reading will include facilitated discussions before, during, and after the reading with the playwrights, actors, and audience.
-Everyone will also be invited to throw rotten tomatoes against a wall, as they see fit.
+The staged reading series will present two ambitious and provocative plays that have been deemed “problematic” by certain theater industry gatekeepers (producers, artistic directors, literary managers, funders) due to content believed to be too offensive or controversial to produce.
+Each staged reading will include discussions facilitated by Radhika Rao with the playwrights, actors, directors, and audience.

-If you have questions about the festival, please email Associate Artistic Director Rose Oser at firstname.lastname@example.org.
+If you have questions about the festival, please email firstname.lastname@example.org.